zacariec/mango/README.md

 ## Getting Started

-Shopackify is easy to get started with, although it depends on Themekit - why reinvent the wheel?
+Mango is easy to get started with, although it depends on Themekit - why reinvent the wheel?

 ### Prerequisites